DevClad-Inc/devclad/README.md

 -   Use `prettier` for formatting.
 -   Using [Airbnb Style Guide](https://github.com/airbnb/javascript) for ESLint with some modifications.

+-   In the process of migrating to Romev10.
+Use `bun rome` to run the linter/formatter.
+Prior to that, run `bun install` to install the dependencies.
+Why? `bun` is much faster even for a single command like this.

 ## Absolute Imports

 _Usage_: Use `@` for absolute imports.